So you want to be a high school teacher?

 Daily rewards greet teachers with a sense of a job well done.
 High school teachers always find a refuge in their role doing constructive and respected work.
 Personal development comes from continuing your education to learn more about class management and presentation.

 Despite the solid tenure granted teachers in many school districts and with well over a million high school teachers at work, Bureau of Labor Statistics predicts an 8% increase in jobs between 2016 to 2026.
 Great teachers are drawn to the career from an early age.
 Their passion and commitment grow, and they can rest assured there will be opportunities for them.
+Being a high school teacher is also a great stepping stone to move on to a career in school administration.

 Sources: - Brown, D. (n.d.)
 What are the educational requirements for becoming a high school Math teacher?
 Retrieved from http:work.chron.com/educational-requirements-becoming-high-school-math-teacher-11956.html - High school teacher salaries.
 Retrieved from http://www.payscale.com/research/US/Job=High_School_Teacher/Salary - Summary. (n.d.).
 Retrieved from https://www.bls.gov/ooh/education-training-and-library/high-school-teachers.htm#tab-5